Service Learning Core Program

 How can the community contribute?

 Community members, agencies and organizations can support the student service learning program by offering to support ongoing projects as determined by individual schools or classes.

-For example, when the students at Glenwood MS lost a classmate in a bicycle accident, they responded by developing a comprehensive bicycle safety program that earned them national recognition.
+For example, when students at a middle school lost a classmate in a bicycle accident, they responded by developing a comprehensive bicycle safety program that earned them national recognition.
 As part of the year-long project, students worked with school system personnel and a local sporting goods store to develop a bicycle safety lesson that is now part of the school curriculum.
 They planned and sponsored a community bike rodeo at which bikes were checked for safety and riders were taught safety tips.
 The students’ most impressive accomplishment came as a result of their successful campaign to promote the use of helmets by bike riders.
 Through the efforts of this concerned and committed group of students, Howard County became the first jurisdiction in the country to require children to wear bike helmets when riding on major county roads.